 Technology changes what you eat by influencing the taste, appearance or even the experience of what you take into your stomach.
 Because people have engaged technology in many other areas, it makes sense to employ it in peoples’ relationship with food as well.
 In fact, more people are now thinking about how food looks or even how it can be made to look better.
 This is quite evident in photos that spread on social media and other food networks every day.

 People shop for food at grocery stores without stopping to think about the ingredient contained therein.
 However, there’s a small segment of consumers who are health-conscious about what they eat.
 He reckons that checking food label can be time-consuming and even confusing, given the massive amount of information that’s slapped on the label.

 However, there are dozens of device-makers coming up with tools that serve as sophisticated sensors that detect what the ingredients are.
-Startups like 6SensorLabs in San Fransisco are planning to come up with a commercial portable allergic sensor that will be able to pick up signs of gluten in food.
-Such tools are designed to bring relief to people suffering from gluten-intolerance or those with serious cases of Celiac disease.
+Startups in San Fransisco are planning to come up with a commercial portable allergic sensor that will be able to pick up signs of gluten in food.
+Such tools are designed to bring relief to people suffering from gluten-intolerance or those with serious cases of the Celiac disease.

 Another company called TellSpec says it has developed a unique technology that can help determine what’s inside food, including chemicals, allergens, and calories.
 However, TellSpec is not the only participant in the race.
 Other companies like lSCiO (based in Israel) raised crowd-funding dollars in 2014 to pursue a similar idea.

 It’s all in the news out there.
 Every month consumers are informed that a certain food group or category caused or healed cancer.
 Yet again, there is the usual controversy surrounding drinks like red wine, coffee and so on.
 But who has enough time to dedicate in sorting out all this information?

 Well, you’ll be surprised to learn that different mobile apps have emerged, and they’re processing this data and presenting it in a consumer-friendly way.